wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-linux-on-z.md

 6. Confirm that your new image was created by issuing the **docker images** command.

-7. Push your new Golang toolchain Docker image to your Docker Registry:
+7. Push your new Golang and RocksDB Docker image to your Docker Registry:

     ```
     docker push <docker_registry_host_ip>:5050/s390x/golang_rocksdb